unvariance/collector/docs/nri-setup.md

 - NOTE: containerd 1.6.x and earlier do not include the NRI plugin at all.
 No configuration can enable NRI on 1.6.x — you must upgrade to containerd >= 1.7 to use NRI.

-NRI is disabled by default in containerd 1.7.x, which affects many Kubernetes distributions (details for K3s below):
+NRI is disabled by default in containerd 1.7.x, which affects many Kubernetes distributions:

 - **K3s**: See the K3s version matrix below (some releases use containerd 2.0 with NRI enabled by default; older lines use 1.7.x with NRI disabled)
 - **Ubuntu LTS**: 24.04, 22.04, 20.04 ship containerd 1.7.x or older (NRI disabled)